 6. Strengthen the Bond With 400 Million Arabic Speakers Worldwide

-Arabic is spoken by over 400 million people across 22 countries and is one of the six official languages of the United Nations.
-For Muslims, this goes beyond linguistics — it is a bridge to the Ummah.
+Arabic is spoken by roughly 400 million people across 22 countries and is one of the six official languages of the United Nations.
+For Muslims, this goes beyond linguistics, it is a bridge to the Ummah.
 When you travel for Hajj or Umrah, meet Arab Muslims in your community, or watch Islamic lectures from scholars in Egypt, Saudi Arabia, or Morocco, Arabic makes you a full participant rather than an observer.

 Our Arabic Conversation Course is specifically designed for students who want to move beyond reading and start speaking confidently with native Arab Muslims.